-|Date of Review||June 2010||Title||Boeing B-17 Fortress in RAF Coastal Command Service|
+|Date of Review||September 2019||Title||The Boeing B-17 Flying Fortress in RAF Coastal Command Service|

-|Author||Robert M Stitt||Publisher||Mushroom Model Publications|
+|Author||Robert M. Stitt||Publisher||Mushroom Model Publications|

 If you missed this terrific tome the first time around, grab it – now.